 - Reduce the flame to medium and fry until the florets turn golden and crisp.
 Keep stirring in between for even frying.

 - Drain them to a kitchen tissue.
+Mix together red chili powder with little water to a paste and keep aside.

 How to make gobi manchurian